 MI-ACE Opportunities (Ways to get involved Flyer)

-The 2020 conference was unfortunately canceled, however, save the date for June 14-15, 2021.
+The 2022 conference is coming up!
+Learn more and register for the June 13-14, 2022.
 The conference will take place at the Suburban Collection Showplace in Novi, Michigan.

 Interested in attending the conference but don’t have the funding support?
 Apply for the Lynette Findley MI-ACE Women’s Network Conference Scholarship Fund

 The program allows mid-level women aspiring toward senior-level positions to learn from mentors, gain diverse institutional perspectives, and develop knowledge and skills.
 The program utilizes best practices from a variety of existing fellowship and job shadow opportunities to create a unique experience for select women in higher education in Michigan.
 All women in higher education are eligible to apply, including Tenure-system and fixed term faculty, academic specialists, and support staff.
 (Applications for the next cohort will be opening in late spring 2022).